 Knowing the potential of gear shifting is one thing but proving that it actually occurs is another.
 The most accurate and efficient way is to measure the flux of different pathways of the cells which are growing in chemostat.
 With perturbations, the flux among different pathways may change and the gear shifting might show.
 The fluxes through the pathways can be measured by using isotope- labeled substrate, and this method can show the gear shift directly (The isotope was not present in a pathway and then it was) and allows the dimension of time to be introduced.
 However, the shortcoming of this method to measure the gear shift is that it can only be used to measure gear shifting with pathways using the isotope-labeled substrate.
 Another way to measure gear shifting is to measure growth yields.
 In chemostats growth yields have been shown to increase with the dilution rate and hence with the concentration of the growth limiting substrate.
 This has mostly been attributed to growth rate independent maintenance metabolism becoming less important quantitatively.
-As the resulting yields did not match the yields expected theoretically (Stouthamer et al., 1987)( Westerhoff et al., 1987) it has been proposed that there could also be growth rate dependent maintenance (Neijssel & Tempest, 1976).
-Westerhoff et al (1982) showed that this could be a consequence of the same mechanism of incomplete coupling between catabolism and anabolism that sits behind the growth rate independent maintenance (H. V. Westerhoff et al., 1982).
+As the resulting yields did not match the yields expected theoretically (Stouthamer et al., 1987; Westerhoff et al., 1987) it has been proposed that there could also be growth rate dependent maintenance (Neijssel and Tempest, 1976).
+Westerhoff et al (1982) showed that this could be a consequence of the same mechanism of incomplete coupling between catabolism and anabolism that sits behind the growth rate independent maintenance (Westerhoff et al., 1982).
 Here we note that the decrease in growth yield with decreasing chemostat dilution rate could also be caused by gear shifting to lower catabolic stoichiometries.

 If the regulation of gear shifting occurs through alterations in gene expression, one may measure transcript or protein levels using deep sequencing and mass spectrometry, respectively.
 This method has some advantages such as high throughput and capacity for automation.
-However, this method is based on the hypothesis that the mRNA or protein levels can represent the flux through the corresponding pathways; it does not address gear shifting through metabolic regulation (ter Kuile & Westerhoff, 2001).
+However, this method is based on the hypothesis that the mRNA or protein levels can represent the flux through the corresponding pathways; it does not address gear shifting through metabolic regulation (ter Kuile and Westerhoff, 2001).